 Hallyu can be defined as a female universal pop culture genre, meaning that the pop culture content promote female universalism vis-à-vis Western or Asian male universalism.
 Female fans dominate the fandom all over the world, as they pursue happiness through empowerment and healing from gendered, racial, and postcolonial suppressions of all sorts.
 Although producers of K-pop and K-drama are male dominated, drama writers, dance choreographers, voice teachers are predominantly women.

 Furthermore, Hallyu is epitomized by its glocal strategy, which relies on the method of “kaizen” (improvement) of imported contents from the West and Japan for exports back to the West and Japan though Korean production systems that mastered the principle of female universalism.

-The future of Hallyu is not always bright, as many countries, including Japan, are actively countering the Korean pop culture through outright racist bashing and organized demonstrations against it.
+The future of Hallyu is not always bright, as many countries, including Japan, China, and some Muslim countries, are actively censoring and even banning the Korean pop culture.
 Furthermore, many critics argue that Hallyu is based on harsh exploitation of young artists who are bounded by long term “slave” contracts.
-However, Hallyu’s longevity is proven to be tenacious, as different genres of Hallyu are being invented one after another creating different boom cycles.
-For example, Korean hip-hop is now sweeping through the globe as a new attraction among youngsters, in addition to Korean street fashion staged by the “fappies” or fashion people.
+They also criticize it for lack of creativity.
+However, Hallyu’s longevity is proven to be tenacious, as different genres of Hallyu are being invented one after another, creating different boom cycles.